 - Videofluoroscopic swallow studies (Modified Barium Swallow/ MBS), will take place at either Mass General Imaging or Mass Eye and Ear Imaging.
 Please make sure to confirm with our office staff your specific location prior to your arrival.

 - The speech-language pathologist will meet you in the radiology department.

 - Adults do not need to fast prior to the swallowing study and should take all prescribed medications unless otherwise specified.

 - Young children and infants should be hungry for the exam so it is recommended that you do not offer food or drink to your child 2-3 hours prior to the test.

 Enroll or sign in to: Patient Gateway

 Patient Gateway provides secure online access to your health information.
-Access your Partners Patient Gateway account to view or cancel appointments or to contact your therapist.
+Access your Mass General Brigham Patient Gateway account to view or cancel appointments or to contact your therapist.